vertigoaway/meowTP/README.md

 too early to write a proper readme

-client requests and recieves file(s)

-server fufills requests and sends file(s)

-library is general functions for meowTP both will use
+client and server can transfer files bidirectionally only difference is one initiates the other waits library is general functions for meowTP both will use

 default port is 6969 cause im awesome